inet-framework/inet-showcases/_docs/general/mobility/index.md

 ### The configuration / about the simulations

 In the example simulations, the mobility modules are submodules of network nodes, as this is the most prevalent use case.
-The simulations use one of two networks, `MobilityShowcaseA` and `MobilityShowcaseB`.
+Most of the simulations use one of two networks, `MobilityShowcaseA` and `MobilityShowcaseB`.
 In both of them, the size of the playground is 400x400 meters.
 Both of them contain `StandardHost`s.
 `MobilityShowcaseA`, defined in <a srcfile="general/mobility/MobilityShowcase.ned"/>, looks like the following: